Skip nav to main content.

 Woman holding three credit cards in which she transferred her high interest credit card balance to a new card with a lower, introductory rate.

+Balance Transfers 101: How to Save on Interest.
+Understanding Balance Transfers is essential for anyone looking to save on interest payments.
 What they are, how they work, and the fine print that matters

 What Is a Balance Transfer?

-A balance transfer lets you move an outstanding balance from one credit card to another, sometimes for a fee, and sometimes with a promotional (introductory) APR for a limited time.
+They let you move an outstanding balance from one credit card to another, sometimes for a fee, and sometimes with a promotional (introductory) APR for a limited time.

 The goal is simple: pay less interest so more of your payment goes toward the principal balance.